hsynercn/tutorials-all-paths/JavaScript Core Language/02_JavaScript 7 Syntax and Operators.md

     - Global object
     - HTML element
     - Method owner
-- 'use strict' makes 'this' undefined in functions
+- 'use strict' makes 'this' undefined in global functions
 - What is passed to call() and apply() methods becomes 'this'
 - constructor functions owner is 'this'